 Figure 4: 40GbE Cores to P1, P4, P5, and Mezzanine

 The hardware is all tied together via our industry-leading WILD OpenVPX Chassis, providing serial backplane I/O connectivity at up to 100Gbps.

-CoreFire Next and Open Project Builder will speed your FPGA development process, with application services available for programs that need it.
+CoreFire Next will speed your FPGA development process, with application services available for programs that need it.
 Our OpenVPX EcoSystem provides all the hardware necessary for your SAR needs and greatly reduces your integration risk, as the interoperability of Annapolis products is guaranteed.